cdl-saarland/AnICA/README.md

 Each campaign is subdivided into **batches**.
 In each batch, a fixed number of basic blocks (configured with the `discovery/discovery_batch_size` option in the abstraction config) is sampled randomly.
-Campaigns can only terminate (regularly) right after completly processing a batch.
+Campaigns can only terminate (regularly) right after completely processing a batch.

 ## Directory Overview

-* `./anica` - This directory contains the python modules that consitute the AnICA library.
+* `./anica` - This directory contains the python modules that constitute the AnICA library.
   The most notable modules are `discovery.py`, which contains the core algorithms, and `abstractblock.py` containing the implementation of the basic block abstraction.

 * `./tool` - This directory provides the entry-point python scripts to use AnICA.

 * `./scripts` - Here are several more entry-point scripts for specific tasks in the development and evaluation of AnICA.

-* `./configs` - Here are files that configure the behavior of AnICA.
+* `./configs` - Here are (default) files to configure the behavior of AnICA.
+It is recommended to not change them here, but to use an individual configuration environment created with the `anica-make-configs` command.
-  - `configs/abstraction` contains configurations used in individual AnICA campaigns.
-  - `configs/campaigns` contains configurations to orchestrate groups of AnICA campaigns (which refer to abstraction configs).
-  - `configs/predictors` contains config files to register throughput predictors under investigation.
-    New configurations should be added to a installation-specific `configs/predictors/pred_registry.json`.

-* `./lib` - This directory contains custom requirements for AnICA.
+* `./lib` - This directory contains custom dependencies for AnICA.
   Specifically, this is the iwho library, which is used to work with instructions, instruction schemes, and basic blocks.

 * `./tests` - This directory contains the testing for the AnICA module.